Introduction

 - Place Dryer Sheets Properly

-- Ensure the dryer sheet is placed on top of the wet clothes before starting the dryer.
-This allows the sheet to circulate freely and evenly distribute its softening agents.
+- Position the dryer sheet on top of the wet clothes before starting the dryer to ensure even distribution of the softening agents.

 Additional Techniques to Combat Static Cling